Ashwini3904/EI_Coding_Exercises/README.md

 * Students notified when assignments are scheduled or if they join late

-## Design Patterns in Virtual Classroom Manager
+## Design Patterns used in Virtual Classroom Manager

 ### 1. **Factory Pattern**